devyanshi-t/TerraformAzure/ARMTemplateUsingTerraform/ReadMe.md

 Use your .json template file in the .tf file present above to deploy.

 ## Steps:
-Configure Terraform [`configuring Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) if you are using Azure CLI on your local machine.

 -  ### On the Azure CLI type the commands